 Whether you’re looking to buy a home, get a loan, or do anything else that requires a credit check, you may already know the importance of having a good credit score.
 And if your credit is less than stellar, you may be searching for a way to improve your score before applying.

 Many companies claim they can repair your credit.
-But what exactly do these credit repair companies do?
-And how do you navigate the choice of whether or not to use one, or which one to use?
+But how does credit repair work, how do you navigate the choice of whether to use one, and how do you choose a company?
 Here are some tips for exploring your credit repair options.

 - Disputing errors or inaccuracies with your creditors, like outdated information, accounts that don’t belong to you, and incorrect personal information

 - Negotiating with creditors to remove derogatory marks like missed payments, charge-offs, bankruptcy, or tax liens

 - Sending cease-and-desist letters to creditors who have not updated your credit report accurately